- How Much Money Is Needed To Invest In Rental Property?

 This is one of the best evidence that feng shui very much applies to the real world, and is a lot to do with common sense.

 How can any potential prospect see the real value of a house when it reminds them of the junk yard during an open house visit?

 Clutter is one of the worst enemies in feng shui because it distorts energy.
-So much so that even luck-attracing energy can be condemned to doldrums when entering a space made up of clutter.
+So much so that even luck-attracting energy can be condemned to the doldrums when entering a space made up of clutter.

 The home is a direct reflection of the residents inhabiting it.

 While it doesn’t necessarily mean that you are a bad person, the presence of clutter implies that you have a lot of baggage being left around.
 And that baggage is there for all to see.